Host an Event, Program or Workshop

-For the Fall 2022 Semester, MIT is inviting employers back on-campus to recruit students and postdocs by participating in Institute-sponsored events such as the Fall Career Fair and other annual career fairs, hackathons, conferences, and other large-scale events.
+For the Fall 2023 Semester, MIT is inviting employers back on-campus to recruit students and postdocs by hosting their own programs or events, participating in Institute-sponsored events such as the Fall Career Fair and other annual career fairs, hackathons, conferences, and other large-scale events.

 Employers seeking to host individual and company-specific programs and events are encouraged to connect with MIT students through the following: